 It is my concern, over a period of years, there have been a series of events which are affecting the attitudes of those workers we depend on to keep our country operating.

-An event from my personal experience which resulted in a noticeable impact on the workforce’s attitude occurred with the government shutdown in the fall of 2013.
+An event from my personal experience which resulted in a noticeable impact on the workforce’s attitude occurred with the government shutdowns and potential shutdowns.
 The emotional toll of the uncertainty of events preceding the shutdown and the on again, off again nature of events created an intense emotional atmosphere.
 The actual stress experienced on the day of the handing out of furlough letters was impactful to the attitudes of all involved.
 There is no measure we can touch to reveal the true impact of this event.
 For me it was one of the most emotional actions I had in my career as well as the most negative impact on attitudes I had ever witnessed.

 The environment of the federal worker has for quite some time been subject to an onslaught of negative comments and actions from the legislative branch.
 While there have been isolated legitimate cases, the real disservice is painting the whole workforce with a negative brush.
 These misguided and inaccurate accusations are impacting the ability of many agencies to attract the best and brightest candidates to the Civil Service.